wp-plugins/ginger/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ginger allows to show a configurable banner and blocks the most common third party cookies complying with European Cookie Laws.
+Ginger allows to show a configurable banner and blocks third party cookies complying with European Cookie Laws.
 == Description ==

-The aim of Ginger is to be a **complete plug'n play solution** that make your website compliant with EU Cookie law.
+Ginger is a **complete plug'n play solution** that make your website compliant with EU Cookie law.
+Configure your banner and block cookies **before** or **after** users' choise.

 = Features: =
 * really **plug'n play**: simply activate, and enjoy